bald6354/iets/README.md

 # Inceptive Event Time-Surfaces for Object Classification using Neuromorphic Cameras (IETS)

+*Still working to update with code and instructions...*

 ## Summary
 This is the implemtation code for the following paper.
 Please cite following paper.
 Code will be released soon!